What is a Drug Intervention?

 Paragraph 2: Acknowledge that addiction is a disease and include specific examples to prove your loved one is suffering from addiction.

 Paragraph 3: Discuss the consequences of their addiction without being confrontational.
-This can include broken relationships, a loss of trust and hurt feelings.
+This can include examples of how their struggle with addiction has affected others, such as broken relationships, a loss of trust and hurt feelings.

 Paragraph 4: Set your boundaries.
-This will allow the individual to see that their behaviors will no longer be tolerated.
+This will allow the individual to see that their drug abuse and behaviors will no longer be tolerated.

 Paragraph 5: End the letter with more positive and encouraging words.
 Remind them again of your love and your desire for them to get healthy.
 Be optimistic about their future.
 You want them to be happy and healthy, with many happy and healthy years ahead of them.